 Omniwave is the life’s work of Leo de Klerk, who started his career as a pianist and composer.
-Later he founded Bloomline Studio and became a recording producer.
+Later he became a recording producer and founded Bloomline Studio.
 At the time of his invention, Leo and I were working together as producers in our partnership firm Bloomline Coryphée.

-This was a known issue with all loudspeakers, so for me, it was just a fact of life.
+Sweet spot fatigue happened with all loudspeakers, so for me, it was just a fact of life.
 However Leo was not a person to feel intimidated by a seemingly unsolvable problem.
-He knew intuitively that any solution would require a coherent sound source could widen the sweet spot, and so he started to experiment with coaxial and inverted cone loudspeakers.
-The early results were convincing enough for me to sacrife my beloved B&W Matrix 805s to these experiments, which shows just how much my curiosity was piqued.
+He knew intuitively that any solution would require a coherent sound source, so he started to experiment with coaxial and inverted cone loudspeakers.
+The early results were convincing enough for me to sacrife my beloved B&W Matrix 805s to these experiments, which goes to show just how much my curiosity was piqued.

 The road from prototype to patent and manufactured product was a long one.
-The challenge in patenting Omniwave was that its working principles and its underlying model of human hearing were way ahead of the state of the art.
-Human hearing as an object-oriented system, shape related transfer functions, the role of the pinna and tiny head movements in spatial hearing: there was a lot of ground to cover.
-The same applied to designing drivers that could be manufactured at scale within the narrow tolerances that Omniwave required.
+The challenge in patenting Omniwave was that its working principles and its underlying model of human hearing were way ahead of prior art.
+Until this day, some engineers get upset during our demos of Omniwave because “it cannot work”, even when they’ve just heard that it does.
+Another challenge was the development of drivers and parts that could be manufactured at scale within the narrow tolerances that Omniwave requires.

-The investment in time paid off.
-By the time of Leo’s passing away, Omniwave was being used at prominent events and locations like Google I/O, the Netherlands Houses of Parliament, and the Philharmonie in Berlin.
-Fortunately, he witnessed the breakthrough of his invention is a great consolation to his loved ones and friends.
+The investments paid off.
+By the time of Leo’s passing, Omniwave was being used at prominent events and locations like Google I/O, the Netherlands Houses of Parliament, and the Philharmonie in Berlin.
+That Leo saw the breakthrough of his invention is a great consolation to his loved ones and friends.

-Leo was a truly exceptional human being, and his genius cannot be replaced.
-But Leo's spirit lives on in Omniwave, his great gift to music lovers all over the world.
+Leo was a truly exceptional human being, whose genius cannot be replaced.
+But his spirit lives on in Omniwave, his great gift to music lovers all over the world.